Morse-Code-over-IP/moip/README.md

 # How to use?

 ## Client Software
-The clients will connect to one of the servers using the CWCom protocol.

 | Architecture  | Name  	| License | Comment |
 | :------------ |:------------ 	| :-----  | :------ |